m91michel/mathias-rocks-v1/content/blog/2022-10-01-resume-of-my-first-month.md

 ## What did I learn?
 - **GatsbyJS**: I improved my knowledge of GatsbyJS.
-  - Learning here is, that consumes more effort than expected for basic problems like adding a sitemap.
-There is a nice plugin system, but these plugins still need more configuration than expected as each content type need to be defined.
+  - One lesson here is that Gatsby requires more effort than expected for simple tasks like adding a sitemap.
+Although there is a nice plugin system, these plugins require more configuration than expected because each content type must be defined.
-  - And local build time is quite slow as all content is fetched.
+  - Furthermore, the local build time is quite long because all content data is fetched.
-- **SEO**: I improved my SEO knowledge in terms of on-page optimizations.
+- **SEO**: In terms of on-page optimizations, I improved my SEO knowledge.
-  - I improved the link structure as I observed warnings in Google Search Console.
-The lesson here was that Gatsby adds a trailing slash (`../slug/`) with a redirect and I used links without a slash. (`../slug`), which caused these redirects.
+  - As I noticed warnings in Google Search Console, I improved the link structure.
+The lesson here was that Gatsby adds a trailing slash (`../slug/`) with a redirect, and I used links that did not have a slash (`../slug`), resulting in these redirects.
-  - I learned how to configure Netlify to add redirects for not-available pages
+  - I learned how to configure Netlify to add redirects for unavailable pages
-  - I tried out some tools like Screaming Frog to analyze my website and improve some headings.
+  - I used [Screaming Frog](https://www.screamingfrog.co.uk/seo-spider/) to analyze my website and improve some headings.
-- **Supabase**: I improved my knowledge of Supabase by using it as my database of coin data.
-I configured [RLS](https://supabase.com/docs/learn/auth-deep-dive/auth-row-level-security) for my tables and experimented with the [realtime feature](https://supabase.com/docs/guides/realtime) for live pricing updates.
+- **Supabase**: I improved my understanding of Supabase by using it as my coin data database.
+For my tables, I enabled [RLS](https://supabase.com/docs/learn/auth-deep-dive/auth-row-level-security) and experimented with the [realtime feature](https://supabase.com/docs/guides/realtime).
-- **No-Code**: I am using n8n for background tasks like updating coin prices.
-I optimized my workflow here to
+- **No-Code**: I use n8n for background tasks such as coin price updates.
+This is where I improved my workflow.
-- **Cloud functions** learned the use of Netlify's cloud function which I use to consume the up-to-date data from Supabase.
+- **Cloud functions** I learned how to use Netlify's cloud function to consume up-to-date data from Supabase.
-- **Contentful**: How to render rich text content on a GatsbyJS page.
-I thought it is easier, but you have to implement your own [rich text render].
+- **Contentful**: How to display rich text on a GatsbyJS page.
+I thought it would be simpler, but you'll have to create your own [rich text render](https://www.npmjs.com/package/@contentful/rich-text-react-renderer).
-- **Tailwind**: I practiced the use of Tailwind and learned how dark mode works.
-(Not enabled yet 🙂)
+- **Tailwind**: I practiced using Tailwind and discovered how dark mode works.
+(Not yet enabled)
-- **Social media**: I used Twitter more often than usual and tweeted with #buildInPublic.
-My result is that I have now 10 new followers 🎉.
+- **Social media**: I used Twitter more than usual and used the hashtag #buildInPublic.
+As a result, I now have 10 new followers 🎉.
-- **Data privacy** is a pain if I want to integrate widgets from external websites.
+- **Data privacy**: Integrating widgets from external websites is difficult due to data privacy concerns.

 ## Resume: What is a success?
-I would say yes.
-I shipped a lot of features for einfachcrypto.de and improved my skill set during this month.
-I have now the basis to compare projects and improve my research.
+Yes, I would say.
+During this month, I shipped a lot of features for einfachcrypto.de and improved my skill set.
+I now have a foundation for comparing projects and improving my research.
-One missing part is to get some feedback from some users.
-This is something I will do if I talk with friends and people who DM me on Instagram.
+One thing that is missing is some user feedback.
+If I talk to friends or people who DM me on Instagram, I will do this.

-## What is next
-- SEO and Marketing

 PS: You can follow my daily progress on [Twitter](https://twitter.com/m91michel).